-The Howick North Reservoir Complex (6.6 M l) functions as a terminal reservoir under the current operating conditions.
-With the current average demand at 5.2 M l /day, the reservoir does not have enough storage to meet its 48 hour storage requirement.
+The Howick North Reservoir Complex (6.6 M&) functions as a terminal reservoir under the current operating conditions.
+With the current average demand at 4.6 M&/day, the reservoir does not have enough storage to meet its 48 hour storage requirement.
 A new reservoir, at a higher level, is proposed, to supply future developments.
 This reservoir, which needs to be constructed by uMgungundlovu District Municipality, will be supplied from the Howick-North Reservoir Complex.
 The Howick-North Reservoir Complex will thereafter become a distribution reservoir.

-The pumps at Mill Falls and the pipeline to the reservoir were recently upgraded and hence there is sufficient capacity in this infrastructure for the foreseeable future.
+The pumps at Mill Falls and the pipeline to the reservoir were recently upgraded and hence there is sufficient capacity, when the additional resource becomes available from the Mkhomazi Water Project, in this infrastructure for the foreseeable future.